 Tacoma Rainiers Game Notes: vs. Sacramento (7:05 PT)

-BARRELED KELENIC: In 69 games this season with Tacoma, outfielder Jarred Kelenic has 81 hits (.285 AVG).
-42 of those knocks have gone for extra bases (14 HR), a staggering 51.9% of his Triple-A hit total this season (.542 SLG, .898 OPS).
-Kelenic's 25 doubles are seventh-most in the PCL, and he's struck out only four times over his last 50 plate appearances.
+BARRELED KELENIC: In 70 games this season with Tacoma, outfielder Jarred Kelenic has 83 hits (.288 AVG).
+43 of those knocks have gone for extra bases (14 HR), a staggering 51.8% of his Triple-A hit total this season (.545 SLG, .903 OPS).
+Kelenic's 26 doubles are tied for fourth-most in the PCL, and he's struck out only six times over his last 54 plate appearances.
+Kelenic has 17 RBI during 17 GP in August.

 WALK TO THE OCEAN: The Seattle Mariners lead the Major Leagues with walk-off wins via eight different batters, following their 3-2 extra-inning triumph over Cleveland on Friday.
 The Rainiers are tied for the PCL lead in walk-offs with Reno and El Paso, also at eight.
 Tacoma walked-off to victory seven times between April 9 and July 2 however, four of which were against Salt Lake, including three times in four games (June 29-30 and 7/2).
 R walk-off "drought" ended 8/21 vs. Albuquerque (more on page 12).